Where Some Ideas Are Stranger Than Others...

 With that background set out, let's turn to the challenges of lesbian naming and defining as a practice.
 For my part, I have found Marilyn Frye's 1983 essay in her book The Politics Of Reality, "To See and Be Seen: The Politics of Reality" especially useful in understanding and acting on these ideas.
 The explanation that follows is my own understanding and interpretation of Frye's essay however, and I highly recommend reading the original.

 Frye makes the case that lesbians stand in relation to patriarchal society in an even more extreme position than women do generally.
 Women are supposed to be unnoticed, unsurprising, behaving and being in limited and highly stereotyped ways.
 They are on the very edges of patriarchal society, in fact they define those edges.
 Only true 'persons' in patriarchal terms actively participate in patriarchal/phallocratic societies.
-Women are expected to derive meaning and identity solely from a man.
+Individual women are expected to derive meaning and identity solely from a man.
 A woman who does not act in these ways is officially impossible, non-existent.
-Lesbians are literally "excluded from phallocractic conceptual schemes," whereas women define the edges of these schemes.
+Lesbians are literally "excluded from phallocractic conceptual schemes," whereas women define the edges of these schemes because they mark out where the schemes end.
 It is this very excluded status that renders "lesbian" a difficult term to define in a purely patriarchal/phallocratic context.
 Frye also notes that lesbians are multiply (you could say obsessively) defined as non-existent, providing three examples that we are likely all familiar with, lesbian or not.

 - that's unnatural